 Dense planting with endemic species at the verge of the Environmental Protection Zone and the adjacent development to restrict access Signage in specific locations to educate the public on the importance of the conservation areas and to restrict access Fencing in specific locations to restrict access.
 12a The person taking the action may choose to revise a management plan or program approved by the Minister under conditions 1, 3, 4 and 8 without submitting it for approval (including approval under section 143A of the Environment Protection and Biodiversity Conservation Act, 1999 (cth)), if the taking of the action in accordance with the revised plan or program would not reduce the ability to identify or measure any impact of the action and would not be likely to have a new or increased impact.
 If the person taking the action makes this choice they must: Notify the Department in writing that the approved plan or program has been revised and provide the Department with: An electronic copy of the revised pan or program; an explanation of the differences between the revised plan or program and the approved plan or program; and the reasons the person taking the action considers that taking the action in accordance with the revised plan or program would not be likely to have a new or increased impact.
 Declare in writing a date on which the revised plan or program will first be implemented must be at least 28 days after sub-condition 12a is satisfied unless a lesser period is approved by the Minister.
-Compliant The following approved plans have been updated under the 'revised management plan condition' during the reporting period: Construction Environmental Management Plan (Issue B), accepted by the Department on 4 June 2021.
-Construction Environmental Management Plan (Issue C), accepted by the department on 12 November 2021.
+Compliant The following approved plans were revised under the superseded condition 12 requirements, which required that all amendments to approved plans are submitted to DotEE for review and approval: Precinct 2 Part Precinct 3/4 and Associated Works CEMP (Revision C, May 2016) - Approved by DotEE on 8 June 2016.
+Condition 12 of the approval was amended and approved by DotEE on 5 August 2016.
+The following plans have been updated under the 'revised management plan condition' during the reporting period: Environmental Management Plan (Revision 8, September 2020) - approved by DAWE on 2 October 2020.
+Water Quality Management Plan (Revision 10, September 2020) - approved by DAWE on 2 October 2020.
 12b The person taking the action may revoke their choice under condition 12a at any time by giving such notice, the person taking Not applicable No request has been made to revoke an approved plan.